Year 10 & 11 Options

 Exam board: UAL

-This course is aimed at students who have a passion for Drama and is shaped to get the maximum out of its students as performers, production technicians and designers.
-The key qualities we look for: enthusiasm, passion for theatre, and a ‘can do’ attitude.
-You can approach this course as an actor, technician or a mixture of both.
+This course is aimed at students who have a passion for Drama and is shaped to get the maximum out of them as performers, production technicians and designers.
+The key qualities we look for are: enthusiasm, interest in theatre, and a ‘can do’ attitude.
+Students can approach this course as an actor, technician or a mixture of both.

 Assessment of work